avysogorets/preferans-solver/README.md

 .\env\Scripts\activate
 ```

-To run the graphical application, input these commans:
+To run the graphical application, input these commands; the application window whould open:

 ```
 cd solver-gui
 python3 forntend.py
 ```

 ## Introduction
 Preferans is a Russian card game that gained its popularity in the early 19-th century.
 It is played with a French 32-card deck (7 to Ace) dealt for three hands of 10 cards each and a 2-card talon.
 In a nutshell, Preferans is a trick-taking game with the goal of fulfilling a declared contract, agreed upon by all players during the bidding stage.
 At this stage, players can bid to either (1) pass (2) play a game, or (3) play misere, leading to one of three types of contracts: (1) all-passes, (2) play, or (3) misere.
 All-passes occurs when all players pass and requires them to avoid taikng tricks, adding negative points for each trick taken.
 Consider other contracts in more detail: